maorth/chatgpt-prompt-booster/README.md

 ## Usage

 1. Open a ChatGPT tab (`https://chat.openai.com` or `https://chatgpt.com`).
-2. Click the extension icon to open the popup.
+2. Click the extension icon to open the popup or use Chrome's side panel for a persistent view.
 3. Create new prompts or chains using the provided forms.
 4. Click the play button to execute a prompt or chain in the active ChatGPT tab.
 5. If variables are detected, you will be prompted to enter values before execution.